arun477/deep_learning_portal/README.md

 # Deep Learning Portal

-This repository contains implementation code for important research papers and starter guides for common deep learning tools.
-All relevant notebooks can be found in the nbs folder.
+This repository contains implementation code for important research papers, starter guides for common deep learning tools, and explorations of various algorithms and techniques in machine learning, deep learning, and related fields.
+All relevant notebooks can be found in the `nbs` folder.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/976bb75a-3a53-4eed-9664-db45f3e214e8" alt="Image description" width="300" height="300">